JuliettKhar/reviewer-lib/README.md

 ## API
 `new Reviewer(apiKey, model, maxTokens)`.
 Creates a new Reviewer instance.
 1. Params:
-- apiKey (String): Your OpenAI API key.
+- `apiKey (String)`: Your OpenAI API key.
-- model (String): The model you want to use (default 'gpt-3.5-turbo' changed in 1.1.0 on davinchi-002).
+- `model (String)`: The model you want to use (default 'gpt-3.5-turbo').
-- maxTokens (Number): The maximum number of tokens for the response (default 150).
+- `maxTokens (Number)`: The maximum number of tokens for the response (default 200).
-- code (String): The code to analyze.
+- `code (String)`: The code to analyze.
 Returns Promise<String>: Suggestions for improving the code.
+- `temperature?`: Controls the creativity and variety of the generated text.
+Values from 0 to 1.
+- `n?`: The number of text variants the model should generate.
+The default value is 1.
+- `stop?`: A list of sequences where the generation should stop.
+For example, ["\n", "END"].
+- `top_p?`: Controls cumulative probability sampling.
+Values from 0 to 1.
+This is an alternative way to control creativity that focuses on the most likely tokens.
+- `frequency_penalty?`: A number from 0 to 1.
+Reduces the probability of tokens that have already been used in the text.
+This helps reduce repetition.
+- `presence_penalty?`: A number from 0 to 1.
+Increases the probability of tokens that have not yet been used.
+This helps introduce new topics and ideas.
+- `logprobs?`: If set, returns the logarithms of the probabilities of all tokens when generating.
+This is useful for analyzing probabilities and choosing the best tokens.
+- `echo?`: If set to true, returns the request along with the response.
+This can be useful for debugging.
+- `best_of?`: Generate multiple variants and choose the best one.
+This is related to n, but allows you to get the best variant from a larger number of generated texts.
+- `logit_bias?`: A map of tokens and values to control the probability of certain tokens.
+This allows you to influence the generation by encouraging or disallowing the use of certain words.
 2. Methods:
 - `submitCode(code: string)`: Function, analyzes and provides recommendations for improving the code.
 Use '/engines/${model}/completions' endpoint.
 ```typescript